eclipse-velocitas/velocitas-docs/content/en/docs/concepts/python_vehicle_app_sdk/_index.md

 - **[Middleware integration](#middleware-integration)**: Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated with the [Dapr](https://dapr.io) middleware for service discovery and [OpenTelemetry](https://opentelemetry.io) tracing.

-- **[Fluent query & rule construction](#Fluent-query--rule-construction)**: Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the Vehicle Data Broker to access the real values of the data points that are defined in the vehicle model.
+- **[Fluent query & rule construction](#Fluent-query--rule-construction)**: Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the KUKSA Data Broker to access the real values of the data points that are defined in the vehicle model.

 - **[Publish & subscribe messaging](#publish--subscribe-messaging)**: The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.